Peldom/papers_for_protein_design_using_DL/README.md

-# nList of papers about Protein Design using Deep Learning
+# List of papers about Protein Design using Deep Learning

 > This repository is inspired by the remarkable work of [Kevin Kaichuang Yang](https://github.com/yangkky) and their outstanding project [Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins).
 We have established this repository to provide a specialized and focused platform for the field of **Deep Learning for Protein Design**, a rapidly advancing domain in computational biology.
 >